Appdynamics/config-assessment-tool/README.md

 ## Support

+For general feature requests or questions/feedback please create an issue in this Github repository.

-Please email Bryan Nagallo at bnagallo@cisco.com for any issues and attach debug logs.
+If you are having difficulty running the tool email Alex Afshar at aleafsha@cisco.com and attach debug logs.

 Debug logs can be taken by either: